core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Furthermore, it remains possible for a client to attempt revalidating responses to a group request from a "complete" set of cache entries at the proxy, by using the Group-ETag Option as defined in {{sec-proxy-caching-validation-c-p}}.

 When directly interacting with the servers in the CoAP group to refresh its cache entries, the proxy cannot rely on response revalidation anymore.
-This applies to the case where the request is addressed to a single server and sent to the related unicast URI (see {{sec-proxy-caching-validation-p-s-unicast}}) as well as to the case where the request is a group request addressed to the CoAP group and sent to the related group URI (see {{sec-proxy-caching-validation-p-s}}).
+This applies to the case where the request is addressed to a single server and is sent to the related unicast URI (see {{sec-proxy-caching-validation-p-s-unicast}}) as well as to the case where the request is a group request addressed to the CoAP group and is sent to the related group URI (see {{sec-proxy-caching-validation-p-s}}).

 \[ TODO